Fay Sampson’s Family History

 This may have been after Deal lost much of its prosperity with the advent of faster steamships which bypassed this port.
 But the general layout would have been the same in Richard’s time.

-The baptisms of the couple’s children are recorded in the register of St Leonard in Upper Deal.
+The couple set up home in Deal.
+The baptisms of their children are recorded in the register of St Leonard in Upper Deal.
 But Sarah and Richard’s burials show that they were using the chapel of ease, St George’s, in Lower Deal.
 This was the seamen’s church, close to the shore.

 Baptisms.
 St Leonard, Deal.